sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

 ### Manually trigger a CI build on Buildkite

-When a pull request is coming from a non-Sourcegrapher, it won't trigger a CI build on Buildkite automatically.
+When a pull request is coming from a non-Sourcegrapher, it won't trigger a CI build on Buildkite automatically because we want to review the code before it runs on our CI infrastructure.
+Please review the PR to ensure it doesn't make any malicious changes to our build scripts.

 Here are the steps to manually trigger a build from the web (i.e. https://buildkite.com):